Skip to page navigation

 Upon initial appointment, an agency must set the rate of basic pay of an AAJ at the minimum rate AA-1 of the AAJ pay system, unless the AAJ is appointed without a break in service from a General Schedule (GS) position, or the employee is eligible for a higher rate because of prior service or superior qualifications.

-• An agency must set the pay of an employee under a General Schedule pay system who is appointed to an AAJ position without a break in service at the lowest rate of basic pay of the AAJ pay system that equals or exceeds the rate of basic pay the employee received immediately prior to such appointment, not to exceed the rate of basic pay for AA-6.
+• An agency must set the pay of an employee under the GS pay system who is appointed to an AAJ position without a break in service at the lowest rate of basic pay of the AAJ pay system that equals or exceeds the rate of basic pay the employee received immediately prior to such appointment, not to exceed the rate of basic pay for AA-6.
 If the resulting basic pay increase is less than one-half of the dollar value of the employee's next within-grade increase, the agency must set the employee's rate of basic pay at the next higher rate of basic pay in the basic rate range of the AAJ judge pay system.

-• An agency may offer an AAJ applicant with prior Federal service a rate up to the lowest rate of basic pay of the AAJ pay system that equals or exceeds the employee's highest previous rate of basic pay in a Federal civil service position, not to exceed the rate of basic pay for AA-6. *
+• An agency may offer an AAJ applicant with prior federal service a rate up to the lowest rate of basic pay of the AAJ pay system that equals or exceeds the employee's highest previous rate of basic pay in a federal civil service position, not to exceed the rate of basic pay for AA-6.*

-• An agency may offer an AAJ applicant with superior qualifications who is not a current Federal employee a rate higher than the minimum rate when such a rate is clearly necessary to meet the needs of the Government.
-An agency may pay a rate higher than the minimum rate that is next above the applicant's existing pay or earnings, up to the maximum rate AA-6. ** Superior qualifications include having legal practice before the hiring agency, having practice in another forum with legal issues of concern to the hiring agency, or having an outstanding reputation among others in the field.
+• An agency may offer an AAJ applicant with superior qualifications who is not a current federal employee a rate higher than the minimum rate when such a rate is clearly necessary to meet the needs of the government.
+An agency may pay a rate higher than the minimum rate AA-1, up to the maximum rate AA-6.**Superior qualifications include having legal practice before the hiring agency, having practice in another forum with legal issues of concern to the hiring agency, or having an outstanding reputation among others in the field.

-* By October 1, 2024, agencies must establish a policy that includes: (1) Designation of officials with the authority to approve and set pay based on an employee’s highest previous rate of basic pay in a Federal service position; (2) Whether setting pay based on an employee’s highest previous rate of basic pay is discretionary or mandatory; (3) The factors the designated officials may or must consider in determining the rate at which to set the applicant’s pay, which must include consideration of the rate of basic pay set for other AAJs (based on the level, type, or quality of the appointee’s skills or competencies or other qualities and experiences); and (4) Documentation and recordkeeping requirements sufficient to allow reconstruction of the action.
+Agencies must establish a policy that includes: (1) Designation of officials with the authority to approve and set pay based on an employee’s highest previous rate of basic pay in a fFederal service position; (2) Whether setting pay based on an employee’s highest previous rate of basic pay is discretionary or mandatory; (3) The factors the designated officials may or must consider in determining the rate at which to set the applicant’s pay, which must include consideration of the rate of basic pay set for other AAJs (based on the level, type, or quality of the appointee’s skills or competencies or other qualities and experiences); and (4) Documentation and recordkeeping requirements sufficient to allow reconstruction of the action.

 Advancement to the Next Higher Rate of Basic Pay